YanwenWang1125/RealtorOS/DATABASE_FIX_SUMMARY.md

 - Check that `DB_PASSWORD` secret is set (minimum 8 characters)
 - Verify Azure service principal has permissions to create PostgreSQL resources
 - Check Azure resource group exists: `realtoros-rg`
+- **Region restrictions**: If you see "location is restricted" error:
+  - The workflow will automatically try fallback regions (eastus2, westus2, centralus, westus3, eastus)
+  - You can set `AZURE_LOCATION` secret to specify a preferred region
+  - Check Azure service availability in your subscription

 ### If connection still fails:
 - Verify database server hostname: `realtoros-db.postgres.database.azure.com`